Our beauty team's honest comparison of the Shark Hair Dryer vs Dyson Supersonic

 Shark STYLE iQ attachments and styling

-The Shark STYLE iQ Hair Dryer now comes with three attachments – a concentrator, a diffuser and a smoothing brush – which are adaptable to suit different hair types.
-(When we first tested it, the Style iQ only came with the first two attachments, while the smoothing brush was available to purchase separately.)
-When using the concentrator, you can either select pre-style mode, which opens the nozzle for an all-over rough-dry, or precision styling mode, which narrows the nozzle for smoother results.
-Both are super useful for customisable and versatile styling.
+The Shark STYLE iQ Hair Dryer now comes with three attachments – a concentrator, a diffuser and a smoothing brush – that can be adjusted to suit different hair types.
+(When we first tested it, the Style iQ only came with the first two, with the smoothing brush available to purchase separately.)
+With the concentrator, you can either select pre-style mode, which opens the nozzle for an all-over rough-dry, or precision styling mode, which narrows it for smoother results.
+Both are very useful for customisable, versatile styling.

 Then there’s the diffuser, which has adjustable prongs that retract for use on short hairstyles or extend for medium hairstyles and longer.
 The temperature handily automatically adjusts when you change the attachment; if you have curly hair and go for the diffuser, the heat is automatically gentler.
 In our book, this makes it one of the best diffusers for curly hair.
 That said, we did find this diffuser is trickier to connect to the dryer and that it doesn't stay in place as well as the concentrator.